 I should note that I hiked this in August, so my list is primarily for hiking during the summer months.
-Should you decide to do a winter climb, you’ll need winter clothes as well as microspikes or snowshoes depending on the weather.
+Should you decide to do a winter climb, you’ll need winter hiking gear and clothes, as well as microspikes or snowshoes, depending on the weather.

 What the Mt.
 St. Helens Summit Hike is Like

-There are two different routes to take depending on what month you climb Mt.
+There are two different Mt.
+St. Helens climbing routes to take, depending on what month you climb Mt.
 St. Helens.
 From spring through fall, you’ll start at Climber’s Bivouac Trailhead.
 This is where I recommend camping for the night so you can start early in the morning.
 The fee is $5 per vehicle, which you can pay at a self-service fee station on-site.

 If you hike Mt.
 St. Helens in the winter, you’ll have to do the Worm Flows Route.
 This starts at Marble Mountain Sno-Park and is longer, increasing your mileage on your Mount St. Helens climb to 12 miles roundtrip.
 You can read more about the route on the official website.